MPR-UKD/CEST-Denoise/README.md

 - **'CEST'**: Functions for processing CEST (Chemical Exchange Saturation Transfer) data.
 - **'test_support_function'**: Support functions for testing the other packages.
 - **'Transform'**: Functions for performing image transformations.

+### **Related Publications:**
+Our work on CEST Denosing is detailed in our recent publication.
+For an in-depth understanding and insights, please refer to:

+- Karl Ludger Radke, Benedikt Kamp, Vibhu Adriaenssens, Julia Stabinska, Patrik Gallinnis, Hans-Jörg Wittsack, Gerald Antoch, and Anja Müller-Lutz.
+"Deep Learning-Based Denoising of CEST MR Data: A Feasibility Study on Applying Synthetic Phantoms in Medical Imaging."
+Diagnostics 2023, 13(21), 3326.
+DOI: [https://doi.org/10.3390/diagnostics13213326](https://doi.org/10.3390/diagnostics13213326)

+***If you utilize the code or data provided in this repository, please cite our work in your publications.
+This will help in acknowledging our efforts and supporting the open science movement.***

 ## Installation